Sistering of joists can be a great way to protect your floor joists from sagging.

 Sistering Engineered Wood I-Joists

-Sistering engineered wood I joist is a great way to increase the strength and stability of your joists.
+Sistering engineered wood I joists is a great way to increase the strength and stability of your joists.

-When sistering, you'll need to use two pieces of lumber that are the same thickness and width as your original joist.
+When sistering, like traditional joists ,you'll need to use two pieces of lumber that are the same thickness and width as your original joist.

 You'll also need to use a strong adhesive to bond the two pieces of lumber together.